Long-term care insurance: Is it right for you?

 - Inflation rider life insurance: Designed to adjust the dollar amount of your coverage to keep up with rising costs, such as medical care.

-- Range of care: Coverage for different levels of care (skilled, intermediate, and/or custodial) in care settings specified in policy (e.g., nursing home, assisted living facility, at home).
+- Range of care: Coverage for different levels of care (skilled, intermediate, and/or custodial) in care settings specified in the policy (e.g., nursing home, assisted living facility, at home).

 - Pre-existing conditions: The waiting period (e.g., six months) imposed before coverage will go into effect regarding treatment for pre-existing conditions.